DragosIorgulescu/recipe-finder/README.md

 - **default**: Displays a UI with a regular tag input, allowing the user to input multiple ingredients and searching recipes based on them
 - **LLM mode**: Displays a UI with a text area allowing the user to type in free-form, which is then interpreted by an LLM running in the browser to generate ingredient tags for lookup
   - _this requires downloading a small 8b (~4 GB) parameter model that runs in the browser, the download is handled automatically by the client_

+## User stories

+- as a user, I want to be able to type in a list of ingredients and get back a list of recipes I can make with those ingredients
+- as a user, I don't want to get recipes that include ingredients which are not in the list I provided/have available
+- as a user, I want the option to type freely instead of providing a list of ingredients, and get suggested recipes based on the ingredients I typed in

 ## Project Structure